Came here from a search engine? Click on the banderole below to go to index.

 1980 Suzuki year code: T

-The first model version, GSX750ET (E1 in Japan), had smaller fuel
+The first model version, the GSX750ET (E1 in Japan), had smaller fuel

-tank than the later models, 19 liter instead of 24.
+tank than the later incarnations of the model, 19 liter instead of 24.
 It had aluminum

 cast wheels, electric starter, fuel gauge, gear indicator and